 Typical of OR Trauma Sim 3.202.

 This room is designed as a scheduled simulation lab space with moderate A/V functionality.
 In-room presentations, which require the display of computer, video, and other related electronic media materials from the Simulation system, make use of 2 tilting flat panel displays.
 Two wired AV interface will allow video sources to be connected from the room PC and/or wall-plate to the display system.
 Wireless presentation capability will be provided for this space and offers connectivity via Mac, Windows, iOS and Android.
 A room PC will be provided for this space with a wireless keyboard and mouse (owner-furnished equipment).
 A lecture capture camera will be provided for this space.
-Lecture capture software / hardware is owner - furnished equipment.
+Lecture capture software / hardware is owner speaker system which will reproduce audio from AV sources.
+Instructor voice-lift will be provided from wireless microphones.
+Two wireless microphones will provide flexibility in various presentation environments.

+- furnished equipment.
 ITV/Distance Learning will be provided for this room using Software - based USB video conferencing with (2) PTZ cameras (front and rear of room) and in-room microphones.
-Software and Room PC for video conferencing are to be owner - provided.
-The room will be equipped with an overhead removed. this space: Display System Video Inputs equipment)
+Software and Room PC for video conferencing are to be owner provided.
+The room will be equipped with an overhead